KALPRATEEK/A-Wheather-Predictor/README.md

 # Machine-learning-using-Pyhton-Libraries
 This repo has diffrent un-scalable projects using diffrent online learning Platforms all self implemented.

-Here listing all the functuions/Libraries  used to implement this Project :
+Libraries used in this are :
-a) Python Pandas
+1) Pandas

-b) Python sklearn
+2) Matplotlib

-Ridge Regression :
+3) Sklearn